-5.3.2 Alternative LSS-V-2: Institutional Controls
+5.3.2 Alternative LSS-V-2: Institutional Controls and Additional Protective Measures

-This alternative relies on ICs described in Section 5.1 to reduce vanadium exposure to current or future construction workers.
+This alternative relies on ICs described in Section 5.1 to reduce vanadium exposure to current or future construction workers and includes additional protective measures for dust control in response to public comments.
 ICs such as preparation and implementation of an SMP, and implementation of appropriate health and safety measures would prevent exposure to vanadium-contaminated soil during construction or maintenance activities.
 Signage would be placed at the Warehouse and Laydown area identifying the potential COC (vanadium), the impacted media and its depth, and precautions that visitors and workers in each of these areas should follow to avoid exposure to the potential COC (vanadium).
-In addition, legal controls would be implemented via deed restrictions will also include documentation of the location, type, and concentration of known contaminants remaining in soil, and any requirements for compliance monitoring and reporting.
-Further details on relevant ICs can be found in Section 5.1.